 The FCO works closely with its embassies and high commissions to determine where it can have the greatest impact.
-Based on their feedback about whether the UK can positively influence FoRB through diplomatic efforts and/or UK-funded programs, ministers will decide where the UK should concentrate its resources.
+Based on their feedback about whether the UK can positively influence FoRB through diplomatic efforts and/or UKfunded programs, ministers will decide where the UK should concentrate its resources.
 The FCO also reacts to current and emerging violations of FoRB as and where necessary.
-The FCO develops programmatic objectives on a case-by-case basis depending on the context.
-This case-by-case response is evident particularly in those countries designated by the FCO as priority countries where more extensive resources are devoted to support specific policy and programmatic activities, e.g. the introduction of FoRB related laws, facilitating dialogue between communities, and supporting networks of religious freedom advocates.
+The FCO develops targets on a case-by-case basis depending on the context, particularly for our priority countries, e.g. the introduction of FoRB related laws, dialogue between communities, networks of advocates supported.
 The FCO also considers wider trends, such as the rates of minorities leaving countries like Iraq.

-The FCO releases an annual Human Rights and Democracy Report that outlines the United Kingdom's foreign policy priorities and initiatives related to religious freedom and religious minorities.
-In the 2016 report, Minister of Human Rights Ahmad described the promotion and defense of freedom of religion or belief as "a key and integral part of the work of the Foreign and Commonwealth Office," and noted his desire to expand the United Kingdom's efforts in this area "as a key priority to drive forward our efforts to build more cohesive, tolerant and peaceful societies," and address radicalization and the persecution of religious minorities.167
+The FCO releases an annual Human Rights and Democracy Report that outlines the United Kingdom's foreign policy priorities and initiatives related to religious freedom religious and minorities.166 In the 2016 report, Minister of Rights Ahmad Human described the promotion and defense of freedom of religion or belief as "a key and integral part of the work of the Foreign and Commonwealth Office," and noted his desire to expand the United Kingdom's efforts in this area "as a key priority to drive forward our efforts to build more cohesive, tolerant and peaceful societies," and address radicalization and the persecution of religious minorities.167

-In 2012, under the government of Prime Minister David Cameron, the Cabinet-level position of Minister for Faith was created and tasked with working "with religious and community leaders to promote faith, religious tolerance, and stronger communities within the UK."
+In 2012, under the government of Prime Minister David Cameron, the Cabinetlevel position of Minister for Faith was created and tasked with working "with religious and community leaders to promote faith, religious tolerance, and stronger communities within the UK."
 The position has since been abolished, and the duties of the Minister for Faith have been subsumed by the Parliamentary Under Secretary of State.

-The Minister of State at the Foreign

-Commonwealth Office for

-Counter-Terrorism and Violent Extremism, Freedom of Religion or Belief, a position cur-

-Belief, a position currently held by Lord Ahmad of Wimbledon, is the primary actor charged with leading the United Kingdom's foreign policy initiatives relating to religious freedom and religious minorities.
+The Minister of State at the Foreign Commonwealth Office for Counter-Terrorism and Violent Extremism, Freedom of Religion or Belief, a position currently held by Lord Ahmad of Wimbledon, is the primary actor charged with leading the United Kingdom's foreign policy initiatives relating to religious freedom and religious minorities.

-In January 2016, the FCO created the Magna Carta Fund for Human Rights and Democracy, a task force dedicated to "tackling the root causes of human rights violations, strengthening institutions and governance, promoting protecting human rights, and supporting democracy and the rule of law."168 This Fund has been used to support various projects related to religious freedom, including "a project to support including freedom of religion or belief in the curriculum of secondary schools in the Middle East and North Africa region" and a workshop, run in conjunction with Christian Solidarity Worldwide, that sought "to promote the right to freedom of religion or belief in South Asia by providing human rights defenders with key advocacy and documentation skills."
+In January 2016, the FCO created the Magna Carta Fund for Human Rights and Democracy. a task force dedicated to "tackling the root causes of human rights violations. strengthening institutions and governance, promoting and protecting human rights, and supporting democracy and the rule of law."168 This Fund has been used to support various projects related to religious freedom, including "a project to support including freedom of religion or belief in the curriculum of secondary schools in the Middle East and North Africa region" and a workshop, run in conjunction with Christian Solidarity Worldwide, that sought "to promote the right to freedom of religion or belief in South Asia by providing human rights defenders with key advocacy and documentation skills."
 This Fund has been employed for projects "to promote religious freedom and build human rights capacity in provincial administrations and civil society" in Pakistan.

-FCO also runs FoRB-related programs.
-This financial year (2018-2019), the FCO has projects for over £1 million in four countries.
-The UK (through Department for International Development) has also launched a £12 million program to promote and defend Freedom of Religion or Belief within poverty reduction work.169 Activities are funded through a mixture of funding accounts: £1 million from the FCO's Magna Carta fund and £12 million through the Department for International Development.
+The FCO also runs FoRB-related programs.
+This financial year (2018-2019), the FCO has projects for over £1million in four countries.
+The UK (through the Department for International Development) has also launched a £12 million program to promote and defend Freedom of Religion or Belief within poverty reduction work.169 Activities are funded through a mixture of funding accounts: £1m from the FCO's Magna Carta fund and £12m through Department for International the Development.
 All government funds are subject to monitoring processes.